Overview

 estimate and its standard error (SE) at each planned analysis by running

-The PoS estimate could be generated without considering an observed treatment effect in an earlier study,
+The PoS estimate can be generated without considering an observed treatment effect from an earlier study, or it can incorporate prior ORR and/or PFS data as described in the sections below.

 PoS estimate example